PhaserEditor2D/PhaserEditor2D-v3-docs/first-steps/download-and-install.rst

 The projects will be stored in your home folder, in the ``PhaserEditor2D_Projects`` folder.

 `Learn the other command line options <../misc/server-options.html>`_

+If you want to code in JavaScript inside the IDE, then we recommend to `enable the advanced JavaScript tools <../code-editor/js-editor-advanced-features.html>`_.